Minors in Geography, Earth and Environmental Sciences, Geology, and Urban Studies

 Elective Courses (12 hours)

-To obtain a Minor in Geology, students must complete 20 credit hours of Geology courses offered from the Department of Geography and Earth Sciences.
+To obtain a Minor in Geology, students must complete 20 credit hours of Geology courses offered from the Department of Earth, Environmental, and Geographical Sciences.
 Students have flexibility in choosing elective courses that reflect their specific area of interest.
 The minor can be tailored to support a number of majors, such as: engineering, biology, chemistry, or physics.

 Note: At most 8 credits can be double-counted between the geology minor and a major in Earth and Environmental Sciences, Environmental Studies, Geography, or Meteorology.
 Students may not double-count courses between this minor and another minor.